mcmath/chai-iterator/README.md

 fiborator.should.iterate.from([8, 13, 21, 34]);
 ```

-It usually makes more sense to construct a new `Generator` for each test.
+It usually makes more sense to construct a new `Generator` for each assertion.

 ```js
 fibonacci().should.iterate.from([1, 1, 2, 3, 5]);